Watch Dutch videos for kids

 Read Dutch books

-Reading Dutch books aloud works very well for vocabulary building.
-If you don’t speak Dutch, ask VoorleesExpress for help, they have volunteers to read aloud within families in many locations in The Netherlands.
+Reading Dutch books aloud works very well for building vocabulary.
+If you don’t speak Dutch, ask VoorleesExpress or Taal Doet Meer for help!
+They have volunteers that read aloud at children's homes in many places in The Netherlands.

-Our top 5 of Dutch books for young kids:
+Our top 5 Dutch books for young kids:

 Bobbi books on Bol.com